thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ```
 ###### *see [RuleDataInterfaces](../../../src/protocol/economic/ruleProcessor/RuleDataInterfaces.sol)*

+If a single blank `tag` is specified, the rule is applicable to all users.

 Additionally, each one of these data structures will be under a tagged NFT Collection (bytes32):

 tag -> token collection (sub-rule).